MJUC-GitHub/Reference-Generator/README.md

 # Reference Generator

 ## Features
-- Bookmarklet that gets website information and generates references to it
+- Bookmarklet that gets website information and generates a reference to it
 - Generated references are automatically copied to the clipboard
 - There is also version that just gets website information